-Cairo is the capital of Egypt and the city-state Cairo Governorate, and is the country’s largest city, home to 17 million people.
-It is also part of the largest urban agglomeration in Africa, the Arab world and the Middle East: The Greater Cairo metropolitan area, with a population of 21.9 million, is the 12th-largest in the world by population.
-Located near the Nile Delta, the city first developed as Fustat, a settlement founded after the Muslim conquest of Egypt in 640 next to an existing ancient Roman fortress, Babylon.
+Cairo (Arabic: القاهرة, Romanized: al-Qāhirah,) is the capital of Egypt and the city-state Cairo Governorate home to 10 million people.
+It is also part of the Largest urban agglomeration in Africa, the Arab world and the Middle East.
+The Greater Cairo metropolitan area, with a population of 21.9 million, is the 12th Largest in the world by population.
+Located near the Nile Delta, the city first developed as Fustat, a settlement founded after the Muslim conquest of Egypt in 641 next to an existing ancient Roman fortress, Babylon.

 It later superseded Fustat as the main urban centre during the Ayyubid and Mamluk periods (12th–16th centuries).
 Cairo has long been a centre of the region’s political and cultural life, and is titled “the city of a thousand minarets” for its preponderance of Islamic architecture.
 Cairo is a World City with a “Beta +” classification according to GaWC.